delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 For Superior Court

-Requests must be accompanied by a completed form, which contains the following details:
+Requests can be made by submitting a completed form, which contains the following details:

 • Name, address and the phone number of the applicant